redFrik/udk18-Discrete_Structures/udk180118/README.md

         float z = msg.GetFloat(2);
         transform.localEulerAngles = new Vector3(x, y, z);
     }
-    void Colour(OscMessage msg) {    //and this method sets the colour of the material of the renderer when a message arrive float r = msg.GetFloat(0);
+    void Colour(OscMessage msg) {    //added this method that sets the colour of the material of the renderer when a message arrives float r = msg.GetFloat(0);
         float g = msg.GetFloat(1);
         float b = msg.GetFloat(2);